 - It’s publicly available and free to use

-- It constantly/regularly modifies/maintains most commonly used agile practices
+- It constantly/regularly modifies/maintains the most commonly used agile practices

-- Grounds agile practices to an enterprise context
+- Grounds agile practices in an enterprise context

 - Visibility or transparency is more on all the levels

-What are the Foundations on which the Scaled Agile Framework stands on?
+What are the Foundations on which the SAFe Scaled Agile Framework stands?

 - Lean-Agile Principles